Maximize employee productivity with spending accounts for remote work

 What to include for a Home Office Setup Account

-Hunching over a kitchen counter doesn’t cut it for the remote worker of 2024.
+Hunching over a kitchen counter doesn’t cut it for remote workers today.
 The majority of those who work-from-home do so in a room with multiple purposes.
 Companies must aid new hires with their home office setup.
 An account dedicated to home office furniture and equipment can go a long way to help new hires work more enjoyably and effectively, and make a positive impression in their first few weeks.

 What to cover: